FaiusNahin/Mind_Care_Website/README.md

 # Explore About "Mind Care"

 This project is a front-end development type project.
-This project build with JS React Router.\
+This project build with JS, React & React Router.\
 You can see this [Live Site](https://healthcare-website-faiusnahin.web.app/).

 ## Uses Platform